MWPierce84/six-feet-over-netlify/src/pages/help/index.md

       ### Do you need assistance paying for costs associated with the loss of your loved one to suicide, or need emotional and resource support in Michigan?

-      Lemon Aid may be able to help with costs associated with:
+      <b>Lemon Aid may be able to help with costs associated with:

       * Funerals and Memorial services